 How to enrol

 The Teacher Education Refresh programme is made up of four courses.
-You can enrol in the first two courses by enrolling in OP7701 Teaching as a Profession.
+Teachers can complete the four courses online, over a period of up to 12 months.
+You can enrol in the first course by enrolling in OP7701 Teaching as a Profession.

 Once you have completed OP7701, you will then need to enrol in the second two courses by enrolling in OP7702 Teaching Practice.